jennianelson/free-group-ex-bham-cli-app/README.md

 # FreeGroupExBham

-This Ruby Gem provides a CLI that lists free group exercise classes in Birmingham, Alabama.
+This Ruby Gem provides a CLI that lists free group exercise classes and details from multiple locations in Birmingham, Alabama.

 ## Installation